Green Monster

 small structures of plant like leaves, stems or buds.
 The shapes gave me

-tons of imagination.
+full of imagination.
 Some looked like singing woman or steel coil spring,

 and the others looked like architecture .
 It's interesting because once